 The deadline to apply is March 15, 2019.

 - Applications will be reviewed by a Selection Committee comprised of corporate board members and professionals involved in corporate board selection

 - A Founding Partner of an investor relations consultancy firm

 Applicants will be expected to attend and fully participate in both sessions.
-It is understood that, during attendance at this program, the participant will be free of other duties and will not leave except in emergency situations.
-Outreach efforts and networking events will be held before, during, and following the training sessions.
+While in attendance, it is understood that the participant will be free of other duties and will not leave except in emergency situations.
+Please arrange your schedule accordingly.